 The Global Village is one of the most unique things to do in Dubai!
 It’s a fun place to visit for families, couples and solo explorers.
 Also, its a great place to stock up on souvenirs for the family!

-The Global Village is a great place to stock up on souvenirs for the family!
+The Global Village is also a great place to stock up on souvenirs for the family!

 Located a short walk from La Mer Beach, is the Etihad Museum.
 This museum takes you through the contemporary history of the United Arab Emirates.
 This museum has a lot of interesting films and interactive exhibits.
 It is one of the culturally important places in Dubai.